rohitraju1966/DataQueryBot/README.md

 2. **Database Connection**: Uses SQLAlchemy to connect to `dashboard_chatbot.db` or a store-specific filtered version.

-3. **LLM Initialization**: Sets up the Groq client and the LLM model used for query generation and summarization.
+3. **LLM Initialization**: Sets up the Groq client and the LLM model used for query generation, query correction and summarization.

 4. **Prompt Templates**:
    - **Query Generation Prompt**: Converts natural language to SQL using schema-aware context.
-   - **Query Error Correction Prompt**: Converts natural language to SQL when the first attempt fails.
+   - **Query Error Correction Prompt loop**: Converts natural language to SQL when the previous attempt fails (tries for three attempts).
    - **Summarization Prompt**: Translates SQL output into human-readable insights with markdown tables.

 5. **Chat Loop**: